jmillanacosta/scrape-Malaysian-FoodTables/README.md

 ## [Malaysian Food Composition Database (MYFCD)](https://myfcd.moh.gov.my/myfcdcurrent/)

 ## Introduction
 This code retrieves a .csv and json with all entries in the Malaysian Food Composition Database.
 I wrote this code to help some colleagues with their analyses: the Malaysian Food Composition tables are not available for download, but they can be consulted at [MyFCD](https://myfcd.moh.gov.my/myfcdcurrent/).
-The code opens the 3 modules in the MyFCD website, scrapes all relevant data from the food composition tables, and returns the relevant nutritional information for each entry in a .csv file.
+The code opens the 3 modules in the MyFCD website, scrapes all relevant data from the food composition tables, and returns the relevant nutritional information for each entry in a .csv file (and a JSON too).

 There are three sources:
 * [The current Malaysian FCD](https://myfcd.moh.gov.my/myfcdcurrent), with around 170 entries at the moment